mongodb/specifications/source/unified-test-format/unified-test-format.rst

 found but has an unexpected type.

-Test runners MUST provide a mechanism to retrieve entities from the entity map.
+Test runners MUST provide a mechanism to retrieve entities from the entity map prior to the clearing of the entity map, as discussed in `Executing a Test`_.
 There MUST be a way to:

 - Retrieve an entity by its name (for example, to support retrieving the iteration count stored by the ``storeIterationsAsEntity`` option.